canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

     3. OpenStack support requires all Nodes that participate in the OpenStack Cloud  to be covered under an active support agreement.
     4. Full Stack support requirements:
         1. In addition to the requirements set out above, hardware must meet the minimum criteria for Charmed OpenStack.
-        2. The OpenStack Cloud was deployed via a Foundation OpenStack Build or was validated through a Cloud Validation engagement.
+        2. The OpenStack Cloud was deployed via a Private Cloud Build or was validated through a Cloud Validation engagement.
         3. Full Stack support includes:
           1. Support for the [Charms](#term-charms) deployed.
           2. For any deployments under contract with Canonical, which results in customisation of any Charms, customisation will be valid for 90 days after the official release of the Charm which includes the customisations.
           3. Support is included for all packages required to run OpenStack as deployed.
           4. [Upgrades](#term-upgrade) of OpenStack components as part of the regular Ubuntu LTS maintenance cycle.
-          5. Upgrades between versions of OpenStack (for instance, from OpenStack Newton to Mitaka) or LTS versions of Ubuntu (for instance, from Ubuntu 14.04 LTS to Ubuntu 16.04 LTS), Juju and MAAS are supported as long as the upgrade is performed following a documented process as specified by Canonical as part of the Foundation OpenStack Build or Cloud Validation Package.
+          5. Upgrades between versions of OpenStack (for instance, from OpenStack Newton to Mitaka) or LTS versions of Ubuntu (for instance, from Ubuntu 14.04 LTS to Ubuntu 16.04 LTS), Juju and MAAS are supported as long as the upgrade is performed following a documented process as specified by Canonical as part of the Private Cloud Build or Cloud Validation Package.
           6. Addition of new cloud Nodes and replacement of existing Nodes with new Nodes of equivalent capacity are both supported.
           7. [Full Stack Support](#term-full-stack-support) excludes customisations which are not considered [Valid Customisations](#term-valid-customisations).
     5. OpenStack clouds not deployed through a Private OpenStack Build or validated using the Cloud Validation Package are limited to [Bug-fix Support](#term-bug-fix-support).